handy-common-utils/ls-having/README.md

 brew install handy-common-utils/tap/ls-having
 ```

-Homebrew also supports Linux and WSL.
+Installing through Homebrew is also supported in Linux and WSL.

 **Linux (all kinds of, except Ubuntu in WSL)**